icasr/I3/roadmap.md

-IIE Roadmap
+I3 Roadmap
 ===========
-This section details the development process for the IIE project.
+This section details the development process for the I3 project.
-It is understood that the IIE proof-of-concept is likely to take many iterations to perfect with the refinements to the manifest, worker layout and other tooling to change along the way.
+It is understood that the I3 proof-of-concept is likely to take many iterations to perfect with the refinements to the manifest, worker layout and other tooling to change along the way.

 Creation of CLI proof-of-concept
 --------------------------------
-The first step for the IIE project will be to create a command line interface (CLI) program which implements the base standard.
+The first step for the I3 project will be to create a command line interface (CLI) program which implements the base standard.
 Since CLI applications are easier to develop and debug this should test the [manifest specification](./manifest.md) against CREBP's existing modules before promoting the standard to a wider audience.

 This initial stage will include the task of creating the base project, implementing the manifest schema and testing against a selection of simple workers.